GAiN 2018 Conference Report - Global Adventist Internet Network

 One of the 2018 awards was presented to Roberto Roberti, a Brazilian whose work is interacting with thousands on South American Division Facebook pages.
 The second 2018 award was presented to Neville Neveling, from Namibia, for his work in using WhatsApp and other social media platforms to send short sermons and other evangelistic content to thousands of people.

-The next GAiN conference will take place in Jordan in February 2019.
+The next GAiN conference will take place in the Kingdom of Jordan in February 2019.